 But kids like cereal.
 I suppose because it’s crisp and lightly sweet, and so easy to snack on.
 My kids particularly love cereal because they don’t get to have it very often, so it seems like a special treat.

-And chocolate cereal?
+And chocolate keto cereal?
 Now that, my friends, is the way to a kid’s heart.

-This is actually a very similar recipe to my Low Carb Thin Mint Cookies.
+This is actually a very similar recipe to my Keto Thin Mint Cookies.
 Those are delightfully crispy and the chocolate wafer is not overly sweet, so I thought it would make a great cereal.

-But almond flour isn’t everyone’s friend.
+But almond flour isn’t for everyone.
 Nut allergies abound, especially among young children, and I want this to be a kid-friendly a recipe as possible.
 So I decided to make a nut-free version of this chocolate cereal recipe.

 Easy enough to do, since sunflower seed flour makes a great replacement for almond flour.
 It’s even easy to make your own sunflower seed flour at home: How To Make Sunflower Seed Flour.